 Maybe you can’t commit to a dog of your own right now, or maybe you’ve adopted so many already that another furkid is just not feasible.
 Why not try fostering?
 Every extra foster carer is an extra dog (or two!) saved.
 Greyhound rescue groups are always in need of reliable foster mums or dads who can shelter a hound while they find a family of their own.
 Most groups will pay for food, bedding, collars, leads, vet care and so on, so all you need to supply is time, effort and love.

 What if your circumstances don’t allow you to take a dog in, permanently or otherwise?
 Don’t let that stop you!
-Contact your local greyhound rescue and ask them if they could use any of your special skills: photography, graphic design, copywriting, accounting, dog training, printing, etc. There’s usually always something that needs doing, whether it’s as humble as flipping sausages on a barbecue for a fundraiser or driving the dogs to their vet appointments, or even helping them redesign their website and keeping their Facebook and Instagram up to date.
+Contact your local greyhound rescue and ask them if they could use any of your special skills: photography, graphic design, copywriting, accounting, dog training, printing, etc. There’s usually always something that needs doing, whether it’s as humble as making coats and collars for a fundraiser or driving the dogs to their vet appointments, or even helping them redesign their website and keeping their Facebook and Instagram up to date.

 Perhaps you don’t have the time to volunteer.
 Perhaps you have work or family commitments that keep you busy pretty much 24/7.
 Please consider making a donation.
 Rescuing dogs costs money: fixing a leg broken on the track costs thousands of dollars, and de-sexing, microchipping, worming and vaccinating cumulatively cost hundreds of dollars.
 (By contrast, the average adoption fee for a greyhound is around $350.)
 Most greyhound rescues are also registered charities, so you can claim your donation back on tax.